Catching the Nebular Needle in a Polluted Haystack: Line-emission Signatures from Population III-forming Pockets around Massive Galaxies at the End of Reionization: Results

 The main result is the strong decreasing trend of the HeII line luminosity with stellar age, as the massive stars producing most of the HeII-ionizing photons progressively die out; this is in agreement with previous studies (e.g., \citealt{Schaerer_2002, Schaerer_2003, Katz_2023}).
 In \citet{Venditti_2024_HeIIAnalyticalModel}, we adopted a simple analytical model for the HeII1640 line luminosity produced by Pop~III clusters of given stellar mass, by simply convolving the HeII emissivity as a function of the mass of individual Pop~III stars from \citet{Schaerer_2002} with our assumed Pop~III IMF, under the assumption that the mass lost during our short Pop~III lifetimes is negligible.
 By comparing these analytical predictions with the results of our precise photoionization calculations, it appears evident that this is not a good approximation, as the HeII luminosity significantly drops even over a $\sim 3$~Myr timescale, and in fact these predictions always lie above our simulated data points.

 To determine the observability of these systems, we also compute sensitivity limits with a signal-to-noise ratio (SNR) $\sim 3$ for $\sim$10 and $\sim$50 hours of observation at $z = 6$ and $z = 10$ with the JWST/NIRSpec spectrograph, using the JWST Exposure Time Calculator (ETC)\footnote{\url{https://jwst.etc.stsci.edu/}}.
 We adopt the same setup for the ETC as in figure~2 of \citet{Venditti_2024_HeIIAnalyticalModel}, considering the most favorable scenario for detectability derived in that work, i.e. the case of NIRSpec/IFU observations with medium resolution\footnote{Note that, in addition to an improved sensitivity with respect to Prism spectra, using the medium-resolution grating would also allow deblending of the HeII1640 line from the OIII]1661-1666 doublet.}, assuming a narrow line width of $50 ~\si{km.s^{-1}}$.
-Only Pop~III populations with an age below $\sim 1$~Myr are always marginally detectable in the considered redshift range\footnote{However, note that taking the level of the continuum into account in addition to the line luminosity may slightly improve our odds, see e.g. the discussion of \citet{Venditti_2024_HeIIAnalyticalModel}.}, while pushing the integration time to $\sim 50$~hours only increases the range of detectability up to $\sim 1.5$~Myr at $z \sim 6$ for the HeII1640 line.
+Only Pop~III populations with an age below $\sim 1$~Myr are always marginally detectable in the considered redshift range\footnote{However, note that taking the continuum into account may slightly improve our odds, by boosting the observed line flux by an amount equivalent to the continuum level at the line wavelength, see e.g. the discussion of \citet{Venditti_2024_HeIIAnalyticalModel}.}, while pushing the integration time to $\sim 50$~hours only increases the range of detectability up to $\sim 1.5$~Myr at $z \sim 6$ for the HeII1640 line.
 The weak redshift dependence of our results appears to favor a search for the Pop~III pockets in the lower-$z$ bracket of our considered redshift range.
 Also note that a fivefold increase in exposure time improves sensitivity by only a factor $\sim 2$, implying diminishing returns for very deep pointings on a limited number of targets.
 A more effective strategy may therefore be to carry out wide, shallower searches for young, massive Pop~III systems across a large statistics of massive-galaxy environments, thereby maximizing our chances of capturing this rare but bright population.
-Moreover, large field-of-views FoVs are needed to include potential systems at the periphery of the dark matter halos (see Section~\ref{sec:results_spatiallyResolvedObservations}), further supporting prioritizing area coverage over depth in small fields.
+Moreover, large fields-of-view (FoVs) are needed to include potential systems at the periphery of the dark matter halos (see Section~\ref{sec:results_spatiallyResolvedObservations}), further supporting prioritizing area coverage over depth in small fields.